jcgl17/wnl/README.md

 # wnl—Wait 'n' Listen

-wnl helps create a ["Unix as IDE"](https://blog.sanctum.geek.nz/series/unix-as-ide/) workflow: you bind a frequently-run command with `wnl`, then trigger it from anywhere with `wnlctl`.
+wnl helps create a ["Unix as IDE"](https://blog.sanctum.geek.nz/series/unix-as-ide/) workflow.
+You bind a frequently-run command with `wnl`, then trigger it from anywhere with `wnlctl`.
+Optionally configure a hotkey in your desktop environment, and you have keyboard shortcuts for ad-hoc shell commands.

 [![asciicast](https://asciinema.org/a/716085.svg)](https://asciinema.org/a/716085)